crakerjac/freezerPi/README.md

 ### Setup

-Stop `icebox-sensor.service` first to avoid racing on the IPC file, then run the mock directly:
+Stop `icebox-sensor.service` first to avoid race conditions with the IPC file, then run the mock directly:

 ```bash
 sudo systemctl stop icebox-sensor.service